 You do not need a technical background or any experience in computer science or programming to take this course.
 We will start from the very beginning so you can build up your knowledge and confidence as the course progresses.

 You will be able to access the course for at least one year from the date of the intake.
-The course is designed such that everyone in the cohort goes through at the same pace with the aim of completing within 12 weeks from the start date.
-The consultation groups will run for the first 12 weeks and the course facilitators will be in on hand for 16 weeks from the start of the cohort.
+The course is designed such that everyone in the cohort goes through at the same pace with the aim of completing within 20 weeks from the start date.
+The course facilitators will be in on hand for 20 weeks from the start of the cohort.
 That said, you will be able to take your time in completing it if you do fall behind.
 For best results, try to keep up :)

 Transform the way you think and learn the skills that are driving the technological revolutionEnrol now